 The main business activity of the Company is micro lending.
 The Company's aim is to become one of the leading micro lenders in Georgia by leveraging its customer tailored product mix, experience and dedicated staff.
 The Company's credit products are consumer and business loans.
 Consumer loans can be collateralized by real estate, vehicles or gold.
 Both, immovable and movable property can be collateral for a business loan.
 In addition, the Company provides business loans without collateral.
 The Company's non-credit products are foreign exchange operations and money transfers.

-For the year 2023 the Company has a head office and 31 service centers around Georgia (2022: a head office and 28 service centers).
+For the year ended 31 December 2024 the Company has a head office and 34 service centers around Georgia (2023: a head office and 31 service centers).

 The Company has the following shareholders: